snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/index.md

 The process of transforming the data is not dependent on the storage target.
 Which one is best for your use case depends on three factors:

-- cloud provider you want to use (AWS or GCP)
+- cloud provider you want to use (AWS, GCP or Azure)
 - your expected data volume
 - how much importance you place on deduplicating the data before loading it into the data warehouse.